dansmyers/HonorsThesisGuide/README.md

 > This paper describes Bitcoin, a peer-to-peer system that uses cryptographic protocols to allow irreversible cash-like transactions over the Internet without the need for trusted third parties such as banks.
 This is the original article that provided the first public description of the Bitcoin protocol.
 In the Bitcoin system, a transaction is a cryptographically-signed message authorizing the transfer of digital currency from one party to another.
 To ensure that a payer cannot spend the same coin more than once, there must be a global, timestamped record of transactions that tracks when and where each coin was spent.
 In the Bitcoin system, a distributed network of nodes maintains a public ledger of all transactions.
 New transactions are  only accepted after being validated against the ledger.
 The introduction of new data into the ledger requires solving a computationally difficult "proof-of-work" problem (inspired by Adam Back's Hashcash system) that cryptographically ties new transactions to old transactions in a way that makes it infeasible for adversaries to modify the ledger.
 The paper presents a statistical argument that the system will remain secure from attack as long as a majority of its total computational power is in honest hands.
 The system described in the paper supports only irreversible, trustless, cash-like transactions.

-As you read papers, collect your summaries, along with the citation information for each paper, in a document (or better yet, use a citation management system like Zotero).
+As you read papers, collect your summaries, along with the citation information for each paper, in a document (or better yet, a citation management system like Zotero).

 To write the Literature Review section,

 1. Group your papers into two to four natural categories.
-Each category becomes a numbered subsection.
+Each category becomes a numbered subsection in your document.

+2. Write an introductory paragraph to each subsection that introduces the area of research and its major themes.

-2. Arrange the papers in each category chronologically.
+3. Arrange the papers in each category chronologically.
 Carefully investigate any large, decade-plus gaps in your coverage.
 For example, if your survey of neural networks included only papers from the 1960's and modern post-2010 papers, **that would be a problem**.

-3. Using your summaries as a starting point, write one paragraph for each paper in each subsection, with an emphasis on describing the evolution of each stream of research and the key ideas that developed along the way.
+4. Using your summaries as a starting point, **write one paragraph for each paper**, with an emphasis on describing the evolution of each stream of research and the key ideas that developed over time.
 You **don't** have to include all of the technical detail you captured in your original summaries.

-4. Write an introductory paragraph to each subsection that introduces the area of research and its major themes.

 Here's an edited part of the lit review taken from my own dissertation.
 The numbers in parentheses are references.
 Notice that the motivation, data sources, and key results of each paper are summarized and that the later paper is connected back to the first study.
 Here, the first paragraph doubles as an introduction to the entire subsection, because it lays out some major questions that have been revisted again and again by file system researchers.